pragtical/pragtical.github.io/docs/api/core.statusview.md

 (method) core.statusview:order_items(names: table<integer, string>)
 ```

-Order the items by name
+Reorder items by the given name list.
+Items are placed at the beginning in the order specified.

+@*param* `names` — List of item names in desired order

 ---